 Cannabis might not be the first herb you think of for brain health, but there’s good evidence that you should be eating it.

-A 2010 report that came out in the journal, Pharmaceuticals, looked at how cannabinoids have an impact on dementia and other neurological conditions.
+A 2010 review, published in Pharmaceuticals, looked at clinical and pre-clinical data on how cannabinoids may have an impact on dementia and other neurological conditions.
 They found a range of ways that cannabinoids may help with these.
 These include interruption of excitotoxicity, reduction of inflammation, and arresting dyskinesia (involuntary movements).

-The variety of ways in which cannabinoids help with neurological conditions, like dementia, make it difficult to fully pinpoint the underlying mechanisms.
+The variety of ways in which cannabinoids may help with neurological conditions, like dementia, make it difficult to fully pinpoint the underlying mechanisms.
 But, they are working on it.
 Researchers can already point to a few indicators.
-They specifically mentioned CBD’s unique ability to slow cognitive decline in people with Alzheimer’s Disease (AD).
-The researchers also noted that CB1 agonists showed an affinity to “ameliorate behavioral disturbances”.
-THC is able to break down amyloid plaques to improve nerve transmission in the brain.
+They specifically mentioned the potential for CBD to slow cognitive decline in people with Alzheimer’s Disease (AD).
+Early studies also indicate that THC may be able to break down amyloid plaques to improve nerve transmission in the brain.

-If you’re having trouble reeling that all in, it means that cannabinoids—along with a list of fish recipes—are a balanced part of a brain-smart diet.
+If you’re having trouble reeling that all in, it means this fish recipe could be a part of your brain-smart diet.